sean-maclane/cpsc-449-group-c-project/API Documentation.md

 Input
 1. title
 2. username
-3. Password
+3. password

 Possible errors- all return 404 status error if not fulfilled
-1. No information provided “Please provide information
+1. No information provided “Please provide information"
 2. No title provided “Please provide title”
 3. No account info provided “Please provide account info”
 4. Wrong title but correct user info “Provide the correct post by the correct user”